Zen and the Three Door Problem

 The Three Door Problem.
 Image generated with AI by DALL-E.

-A Student of magic ink came to see a Master, and said “Master, I am confused.
+A student came to see a Master, and said “Master, I am confused.
 My class is learning Gambling Theory, and I am already struggling with our very first assignment.”

 “Why don’t you tell me more,” said the Master.

 "Well Master, our Teacher asked us to imagine standing in front of three closed doors.
-We’re told that behind one of the doors lies a gold bar.
+Behind one of the doors she has hidden a gold coin.
 Behind the other two doors is nothing.
 We are invited to pick one of the three doors.
-If we pick the right door, the gold is ours.
+If we pick the right door, the coin is ours.

-After we make our choice, the Teacher will open another door, an empty one of course.
+After we make our choice, the Teacher will open another door, with nothing behind it of course.
 Then, she will give us a chance to switch doors if we want to.

 Now the question is, should we stay put or should we switch doors?"